 The same goes for Indoor Air Quality (IAQ) – another very important aspect to consider – as the multitude of people in the different areas of a hotel deserve to breathe clean air.

-That is one of aim of well-designed ventilation systems, which are great tools to clean air in indoor environment through air-exchange and air filtration.
+That is one of the aims of well-designed ventilation systems, which are great tools to clean air in indoor environments through air exchange and air filtration.

 Read more here about the importance of Indoor Air Quality

-Another interesting aspect that Daikin is very much focused on, is IAQ monitoring, as monitoring and tracking is fundamental to take actions and make improvements.
+Another interesting aspect that Daikin is very much focused on, is IAQ monitoring, as monitoring and tracking are fundamental to taking action and making improvements.

 By integrating the Daikin IEQ sensor, the HVAC system can benefit from an Indoor Environmental Quality Sensor able to monitor and track indoor conditions through a set of indoor air quality parameters, so facility managers can have a clear idea of the Indoor Air Quality status in the building they manage.

-Click here to know how Daikin can help monitoring IAQ
+Click here to learn how Daikin can help monitor IAQ

-Besides thermal comfort and IAQ, another aspect that should considering, especially when working at a renovation project, is that the new space conditioning system should help meeting environmental targets.
+Besides thermal comfort and IAQ, another aspect that should be considered, especially when working on a renovation project, is that the new space conditioning system should help meet environmental targets.

-Most of the times hospitality facilities use boilers for space heating, which are often detrimental to the achievement of sustainability targets.
+Most of the time hospitality facilities use boilers for space heating, which is often detrimental to the achievement of sustainability targets.

 Hot sanitary water

 Hotels need cooling to create the comfort every guest is looking for.
-But they also need hot sanitary water, which can be provided with a number of systems’ configuration.
+But they also need hot sanitary water, which can be provided with several system configurations.

-The other option would be using air sourced heat pumps and water to water heat pumps in a cascade configuration, so the combination of water to water and air sourced heat pumps can provide the hotel with hot sanitary water at expected temperature, still offering operating savings and lower CO2 emissions than systems integrating boilers.
+The other option would be using air-sourced heat pumps and water-to-water heat pumps in a cascade configuration, so the combination of water-to-water and air-sourced heat pumps can provide the hotel with hot sanitary water at the expected temperature, still offering operating savings and lower CO2 emissions than systems integrating boilers.

-That can be achieved with both chiller and heat pumps featuring heat recovery, which allows hydronic units to support boilers in hot sanitary water production, drastically reducing energy consumptions and related carbon emissions.
+That can be achieved with both chiller and heat pumps featuring heat recovery, which allows hydronic units to support boilers in hot sanitary water production, drastically reducing energy consumption and related carbon emissions.

 Low noise